 "If you miss this window, aim to have the gift there within the first two months of newlywed life.
 Thanks to online shopping, there's really no excuse not to!

 Don't bring your gift to the wedding (the one exception is a card with cash or check).
 Couples won't want to lug home that new juicer after a night of dancing.
+And always pair your gift with a thoughtful card—a message of well wishes for the couple is always a nice keepsake!

-Should I veer from the registry?
+Should I Veer From the Registry?

 "It's best to stick to the registry—these are gifts the couple has chosen and genuinely want!
 It's best to shop early, so you have the widest selection to choose from.
 The average couple in the U.S. registers for an average of 133 items on their wedding registry, so traditional gifts aren't going away!